jnaidu/Developer-Portal-Solution-Center-GitBook/solution_center_roles/solution_center_company_administrator_role.md

 7. Click **Yes** , and then **OK** on the pop-up window to delete the solution.

-## Retrieve a Solution
-### Steps
-1. On the left panel, click **Solutions Center**.
-A list of all the solutions who have access to the solution center will be displayed.
-2. Click on the solution name to retrieve the solution specific details.

 ##  Retrieve a list of user accounts that have been granted the Solution Center Company Admin role for a company
 ### Steps: